btassone/ld-iet/README.md

 Commands for running watchers / building:

-gulp - default watcher, watches for sass and typescript changes. outputs typescript changes to the dev folder. gulp build - for when you want to push your development changes after testing to the Main.js file (concatenates everything to that file).
-This will allow you to see javascript changes in the plugin gulp test - the jasmine test runner for your tests in resources/js/tests
+gulp - default watcher, watches for sass and typescript changes. outputs typescript changes to the dev folder.

+gulp build - for when you want to push your development changes after testing to the Main.js file (concatenates everything to that file).
+This will allow you to see javascript changes in the plugin.

+gulp test - the jasmine test runner for your tests in resources/js/tests

 **Testing**